-Figure 3: An IR-cut filter and its position in a day-and-night camera.
-In day mode, the red-hued filter is used to prevent any IR light from reaching the camera sensor
+Figure 3.
+IR-cut (day/night) filter on an optical holder that, in this camera, slides sideways.
+The red-hued filter is used during the day to prevent IR light from reaching the camera sensor.
+The clear part is used at night.